DMcP89/tinycare-tui/README.md

 - [x] Replace hardcoded values with env variables
 - [ ] Have task view show completed tasks as well
 - [x] Refresh the view on 'r'
+- [x] Have views refresh in 30 second intervals
 - [x] Have 'q' exit the app
 - [ ] Optimize with go routines
 - [x] Allow for multiple git repo locations